Outcomes of loopy games #

 We define when a loopy game is a win, a draw, or a loss with each player going first (under the normal play convention).

-This is a set of states, such that for every move Right makes, Left can bring it back to the set.
+This is a set of states, such that for every move the opposite player makes, p can bring it back

 You can think of this as a nonconstructive version of the more common definition of a strategy, which gives an explicit answer for every reachable state.